 When using either of these rail passes it is important to note that if you would like to use a reserved seat you must make the reservation beforehand either at a JR ticket counter or online at the website address listed in the useful links below.

 Both passes are only available for temporary visitors to Japan, and as such you must have a temporary visitor stamp in your passport in order to collect your pass.
 This stamp will not be issued if you pass through an automated gate at the airport so make sure that you go to a manned gate or ask a clerk to apply a stamp/sticker in your passport.

 Hokkaido Free Pass

-This pass is similar to the Hokkaido rail pass, however it is also available for use by residents of Japan.
-Although a bit more expensive, for those currently residing in Japan who are not eligible to purchase the Hokkaido rail pass this is another option which can prove to be good value for money if you plan to travel long distances in Hokkaido by train.
+This pass is similar to the Hokkaido rail pass, however, it is also available for use by residents of Japan.
+Although a bit more expensive, for those currently residing in Japan who are not eligible to purchase the Hokkaido rail pass this is another option that can prove to be a good value for money if you plan to travel long distances in Hokkaido by train.

 This ticket is only valid for certain periods, in concurrence with Japanese holiday periods.
 You should check the period of validity before purchasing this ticket, however here are the 2020 dates for reference: